(Disclosure: Some of the links below may be affiliate links)

 In the United Kingdom, the results are better.
 On average, English investors have 26.3% invested in domestic stocks.
 So, English investors are doing a better job at diversification than most.

 I also found some interesting results from Vanguard for Switzerland.
-Here is what Swiss investors have in their portfolio:
+Here is what Swiss investors have in their portfolio on average:

 - 43.79% of Swiss Stocks